 Clove Tree Propagation Tips

 Clove trees grow in wet, tropical regions.
-They require consistent temperatures of 70-85 F. (21-30 C.) that do not dip below 50 F. (10 C.).
+They require consistent temperatures of 70 to 85 degrees F. (21-30 C.) that do not dip below 50 degrees F. (10 C.).
 Clove trees can grow in full sun to part shade.
 Commercially, they are grown in regions within 10 degrees of the equator, where companion trees such as jacaranda and mango can provide them with some shade.
 Common clove trees grow approximately 25 feet (8 m.) tall, but hybrid cultivars usually only grow to 15 feet (5 m.) tall.
 With regular trimming, clove trees can also be grown in pots indoors or on the patio, like Ficus or dwarf fruit trees.

 Methods for Propagating Clove Trees